 Marquette's Graduate School also holds open houses.
-The next one is from 5 p.m. to 7 p.m., November 7, 2013.
+The next date/time has not been determined.
 Campus tours will take place at 4 p.m.
 Meet in the Alumni Memorial Union.
 For more information and to RSVP, please visit the Graduate School Web site.

 We look forward to meeting you!